Universal Translation Services

 2. Ad absurdum

-Translation: to prove something as nonsensical.
+Translation: to prove something nonsensical.

 3. Alea iacta est.